-FIGURE 162 A rare photograph of a lightning stroke hitting a tree (© Niklas Montonen).
+FIGURE 163 A rare photograph of a lightning stroke hitting a tree (© Niklas Montonen).

-FIGURE 163 Cumulonimbus clouds from ground and from space (NASA).
+FIGURE 164 Cumulonimbus clouds from ground and from space (NASA).

 lightning; the relativistic energy of these rays allows for a discharge mechanism that does not exist for low energy electrons.
 At relativistic energy, so-called runaway breakdown leads to discharges at much lower fields than usual laboratory sparks.
-The multiplication of these relativistic electrons also leads to the observed radio and gamma ray emissions.

-FIGURE 164 The charging and discharging of clouds: the most probable microscopic mechanism, namely charging of graupel particles by collision with ice particles, the cloud charge distribution, the three-dimensional structure and the large scale processes discovered in the past decades from aeroplanes (© nordique, NASA, NOAA).
+The multiplication namely charging of graupel particles by collision with ice particles, the cloud charge distribution, the three-dimensional structure and the large scale processes discovered in the past decades from aeroplanes (© nordique, NASA, NOAA).